-The Move function allows for one of several different types of moves, including simple straight-line moves to complex moves with rotations and translations.
-Moves can also be associated with tolerances when addressing Agents that are capable of assessing their own performance.

-The Stop function stops all motion of the Agent, including Joints, Wheels, etc.
+- Move function allowing for one of several different types of moves, including simple straight-line moves to complex moves with rotations and translations.
+Moves can also be associated with tolerances when addressing Agents that are capable of assessing their own performance, and - Stop function stops all motion of the Agent, including Joints, Wheels, etc.